MaxStache/madagascar-game-asset-tools/README.md

 ![Python >= 3.12](https://img.shields.io/badge/python-%3E%3D3.12-blue)

-Loads `.stream .dff .txd .bsp .bsp .txl .rws .lpa`
+Loads `.stream .dff .txd .bsp .txl .rws .lpa`

+This repo is a collection of tools used for modding the game "Madagascar" (released in 2005).

 ## Contents